dvho/InstaShare-mobile-app/README.md

 # InstaSimilar
 _InstaSimilar_ is a cross-platform iOS/Android native mobile app I built in React Native.
-I wanted to make a full stack Instagram-esque social media app featuring a more robust camera with traditional manual features.
+I wanted to make a full stack Instagram-esque social media app featuring a more robust camera with cutting edge features such as facial recognition as well as traditional features such as manual focus and manual white balance.

 <img src="https://github.com/dvho/insta-similar/blob/master/instaClone-using-expo-02.gif">